jamesrayman/Ero/docs/euclid.md

 ## Standard Library

 The Euclid standard library is a set of constructions which is standard in the Euclid language, but may be defined in terms of Euclid itself.
 However it is not necessary to define them in Euclid.
-In fact, it is recommended to implement standard constructions marked with an asterisk (`*`) outside of Euclid for efficiency or accuracy.
+In fact, it is recommended to implement standard constructions marked with an asterisk (`*`) outside of Euclid for efficiency and accuracy.

 ## Issues